mindspore-ai/docs/docs/mindformers/docs/source_en/feature/other_training_features.md

 ### Overview

-The gradient clipping algorithm can avoid the situation where the reverse gradient is too large and the optimal solution is skipped.
+The gradient clipping algorithm can prevent gradient explosion caused by excessively large negative gradients, thereby helping the model training converge more stably.

 ### Configuration and Usage